Darryl Whited, Food Service Director

 write USDA, Director, Office of

 The federal Healthy, Hunger-Free Kids Act sets new nutritional standards for all foods offered in schools beginning with the 2012-13 school year.
 The legislation was developed with the aim of reducing childhood obesity.
-For next year, students will see changes in serving sizes and increased fruits and vegetables.
 Download more information

 Cafeteria Letter of Obligation